Becton School Curriculum Vision

 Becton School is as unique as it is wonderful and as complex as it is caring.
 As a hospital school with a variety of provisions our aim is to ensure that all children, whatever their medical need, receive an outstanding education.
 We have four separate provisions and each provision works with a different cohort of students and each provision is based on a different site.

 All of our students have health needs.
 The students at Sheffield Children’s Hospital are the most acutely unwell.
 Their offer involves both education sessions and therapeutic input.
 Because of their health needs, this is weighted more towards therapeutic sessions with fewer education sessions.
 The students at our Becton site are also inpatients but have chronic mental health difficulties.
 Their offer also involves both education sessions and therapeutic input.
 Because of their health needs, this is weighted with fewer therapeutic sessions with more education sessions.
 Our Chapel House students are Outpatients.
 Most have chronic mental health needs but some have health needs due to post-operative care or immunotherapy treatments.
 The Chapel House offer also involves both education sessions and therapeutic input.
 Because of their health needs, this is weighted with fewer therapeutic sessions still and more education sessions.
-All of the students at the three Hospital Education sites are dual or guest registered at Becton.
-Our students at The Kenwood Centre are fully on roll.
-All have a diagnosis of communication and interaction difficulties alongside associated chronic mental health difficulties.
-The Kenwood Centre offer is weighted with the most education sessions and the fewest therapeutic sessions to reflect health levels.
+All of our students are dual or guest registered.

 Our Becton site is based within the Becton Centre for Children and Young People, a residential Tier 4 CAMHs unit.
 The students here have complex and chronic mental health issues and are based in one of the four lodges.
 Amber Lodge is an assessment unit for KS1 and 2 students to diagnose their mental health difficulty.
 Ruby Lodge is also an assessment unit for students of all ages, who also have additional SEND needs.
 Emerald Lodge and Sapphire Lodge are general mental health wards and support students in recovering from their complex and chronic conditions in Key Stages 1-5.